There was an error with your log in

 • Hiking poles

-• For the Laugavegur Trail, you need to be able to hike for full days, carrying a daypack full of your gear.
-Each day you will hike between four and seven hours.
+• For the Laugavegur Trail, you need to be able to hike for 5 or 6 consecutive days while carrying a daypack.
+Each day you will hike between 4 and 7 hours.
 On top of that, volcanic terrain can be challenging and the weather unforgiving.
-That said, if you are looking for adventure and up to the task of multiple days of full-day trekking, you’ll be rewarded immensely.
+That said, if you are looking for adventure and up to the task of multiple days of full-day trekking, you’ll be rewarded immensely!

 • Here’s a list of the equipment you need to bring: